 Sugar free cookies for breakfast?
 They’re also egg and fat free, FYI.
 Plus, they’re perfect for when you’re in a hurry.
 Oh, oh – I almost forgot – they’re also naturally fermented (sourdoughed) beforehand to make them super easy on your tummy and extra good for you.

 For more information on healthy eating and whole foods, be sure to check out the Homestead Kitchen chapter of our book, The Do It Yourself Homestead.
 For a FREE sample from that chapter, just email me at Tessa@homesteadlady.com.
-I may send a long a few gifts, too – you never know with me.

 I’m not usually one for fat free anything as I’m a firm believer in healthy fats.
 And healthy proteins, like free range eggs.
 However, I was out of butter – how does that even happen?
 And eggs, despite the fact that I have fat laying hens on my homestead.
 No big deal; we made these Sugar Free Cookies for Breakfast without either of those things.

 If you soak/sourdough your grains overnight, these take another five minutes in the morning to mix and 15 minutes to bake.
 Not bad for a wholesome, homemade breakfast.